Syntax Guide

 Boolean|Object

-Sets a lock for the Stage.
-The lock is automatically released after the Stage completes.
-Locks cannot be used across repositories.
+Sets a lock for Stage, the lock is automatically released after Stage execution.

-Behavior: After task A acquires the lock, task B requests the lock and must wait for the lock to be released before acquiring it and continuing.
+Behavior: After task A acquires the lock, task B must wait for the lock to be released before continuing execution.

-If lock is true, key, expires, timeout, cancel-in-progress, wait, and cancel-in-wait take their default values.
+If lock is true, all parameters use default values.

 main: